QuantiusBenignus/BlahST/API_TRANSCRIBE.md

 This is almost **90x-faster-than-real-time** (~140 ms for a 12.5s speech clip).
 Loading the model takes about 110 ms for the "main" executable, which does not account for this big difference (3 times).
 Seems like there is extra advantage to running a local server with the model preloaded.

-Seeing this consistently, I would recommend using this **network** mode of operation with BlahST.
+Seeing this consistently, I would recommend using this **client - server** mode of operation with BlahST.
 Just use the netwrsi script, which makes a call to whisper.cpp **server** (server should be compiled along with main in your whisper.cpp repo).
 The server instance must be started on login (on a local machine) or otherwise available on your LAN.